Z. H. Confair Memorial Highway

 While talk of tolling the remainder of the Interstate was going on, work on the existing toll plaza on I-80 was being planned.
 The Delaware River Joint Toll Bridge Commission was looking to build high-speed E-ZPass, also known as Open Road Tolling (ORT), lanes at the Delaware Water Gap Toll Bridge.
 Originally the lanes were planned to open by Memorial Day 2010, but rejected the construction bids it received.
 Frank G. McCartney, Executive Director of the DRJTBC, commented on their action saying, "Rather than start the construction project late and have it drag into the summer months, we have decided to postpone the work so any lane closures will occur after Labor Day.
 This new schedule will mitigate potential negative impacts to the region's seasonal tourism and recreational economy."
 He added that the new deadline of Thanksgiving 2010 was still four years ahead of the time frame outlined in the 2006 Northerly Crossings Study.
 The engineering contract for the project was awarded on April 26, 2010 and the construction contract on June 28, 2010.
 Work began in early September with the removal of three lanes of the eight-lane toll plaza and finished with the lane opening to traffic around 11:45 AM on November 22.
 Over the week following the opening, from November 23 to November 29, 81,000 vehicles used the lane and 156,987 vehicles used it in the second week of operation.
 During the night of May 9 and morning of May 10, successful tests were run on electronic vehicle monitoring system in the right shoulder adjacent to the Express E-ZPass lane, one of the last milestones in the project.
 The project officially ended August 1, 2011 and a 4-foot by 32-foot banner with the DRJTBC logo and the words "Express E-ZPass is Here!
 Thank you for your patience" was hung on the Oak Street overpass just west of the toll plaza for drivers the following day.

 Separate from the ORT project, the Delaware River Joint Toll Bridge Commission was looking to rehabilitate the bridge itself for the first time since 1989.
 Work entailed bearing and deck joint replacement, cleaning and painting of the superstructure, repairs to the substructure, replacement of the bridge drainage and under-bridge lighting, and seal coating of the deck.
 The $18.8 million project was substantially complete by the beginning of November with the remaining work wrapping up by mid-December.
+On February 7, 2013, the Pennsylvania chapter of the American Council of Engineering Companies (ACEC-PA) presented a Diamond Award for Engineering Excellence to the DRJTBC and STV, the engineering firm that provided construction management and inspection services for the rehabilitation project, during a ceremony in Hershey.
+The New Jersey chapter of the same organization bestowed the same award on March 13 during a ceremony in Jamesburg, New Jersey.

 No one likes a traffic jam and everyone has heard the expression "when life hands you lemons, you make lemonade," well those two things came together December 6, 2010.
 A group of men traveling back home to Michigan were just some of the people stuck on the Interstate that afternoon in a traffic jam caused by an accident.
 Unlike others in the line of traffic, they decided to while away the time by dancing.